The ecology and the economy

 Choice has never been so daunting ever since the dawn of time due to the drastic change in the physics of information diffusion, about 90% of all the data are created in the last 2 years .
 Consumer buying decisions aren’t exceptions to this universal phenomenon.
 A deeper look, reveals a startling aspect of this problem, that it has a potential to worsen climate change.
 A Buying decision has two folds to it 1.)
 Buying a right product (choice, given the preferences and constraints) 2.)
 Buying a good product (based on quality, overall lifespan).
 Not having the ability to pick a right product and/or a good product ends up a bad buying decision and leads to human waste.
 I argue that our ability to make informed buying decisions not only can minimize waste but also can offer climate stability by eventually eliminating substandard products because every stage of a product’s lifecycle—extraction, manufacturing, distribution, use, and disposal—indirectly or directly contributes to the concentration of GHGs in the atmosphere and affects the global climate.

 This linear idea of taking, making, consuming and dumping is the so-called linear economy.
-There are a lot of brilliant alternative solutions to fight climate change like clean energy capitalism, emissions trading, and circular economy, manufacturing innovations like additive manufacturing and other ideas like colonizing Mars.
+There are a lot of brilliant alternative solutions to fight climate change, for instance, clean energy capitalism ideas like emissions trading and circular economy, manufacturing innovations like additive manufacturing and other ideas like colonizing Mars.
 I am not against these ideas, but here’s a simple thought-experiment: if we are smart enough to figure out colonizing Mars, then shouldn’t it be easy to make it work on Earth?
 Hey!
 I am no astrophysicist and I don’t know crap about terraforming Mars, but I do know we can make it on Earth at least in 1/100th of $ and effort.
-So we need new socio-economic systems to regulate the dark sides of capitalism for climate stability.
+We need new socio-economic systems to regulate the dark sides of capitalism for climate stability.
 Here is a Guardian article that claims clean energy alone won’t do it for us without a new economic system.
 Naomi Klien concludes her book, This changes everything, capitalism vs the climate with this powerful message.